In 2013 peak viewing occurs on Nov. 16 and the early hours of Nov. 17

 What's It All About?

 The Leonid meteor shower is a barrage of shooting stars that appears every year on or about Nov.
-17. The meteor shower is produced when the Earth passes close to the debris trail of a passing comet, and tiny particles of dusty debris burn up in Earth's atmosphere.
+17. In 2013, the Leonids will occur, but because of the full Moon at the time of this year's display, the Leonids will not be as spectacular as in the past.
+The meteor shower is produced when the Earth passes close to the debris trail of a passing comet, and tiny particles of dusty debris burn up in Earth's atmosphere.
 The meteors enter the atmosphere at about 158,000 mph, frequently leaving glowing trails for seconds or even minutes after they are vaporized.

 In an average Leonid meteor shower, one might expect to see about 15 to 20 meteors per hour.
 In peak years, like 1966 and 1999, observers have documented seeing anywhere from 5,000 to 150,000 meteors per hour.